nukemberg/we-need-to-talk-about-limits/slides.md

 ---

-# When You Hit the Limit
+# When you hit the limit

 The art of graceful degradation